timescale/docs/timescaledb/overview/faq/faq-products.md

 ## What is the difference between Timescale, TimescaleDB, Timescale Cloud, and Managed Service for TimescaleDB?

-**Timescale** is the company.

-Timescale builds an open-source relational database for time-series called **TimescaleDB**.

-Timescale hosts and manages TimescaleDB on behalf of its customers via hosted services called **Timescale Cloud** and **Managed Service for TimescaleDB**.
+**Timescale** is our company.
+We're building the next database company, helping developers collect, store, and analyze their time-series data.
+We're the creators of TimescaleDB and Timescale Cloud.

+**TimescaleDB** expands PostgreSQL for time-series data.
+Leveraging rock-solid PostgreSQL foundations, TimescaleDB adds the extra performance, scalability, and usability required to handle relentless streams of time-series data.
+TimescaleDB is packaged as a PostgreSQL extension.
+If you're self-hosting your own PostgreSQL instance, TimescaleDB can be added to it completely for free.

-**Timescale Cloud** is a cloud-native database-as-a-service that supports all TimescaleDB features.
-It gives you the rock-solid foundation of PostgreSQL and TimescaleDB, plus the peace-of-mind of a fully managed service.
-We recommend Timescale Cloud if you're thinking of hosting TimescaleDB on AWS.
-See the [Timescale Cloud][cloud] section to learn more.
+**Timescale Cloud** is the hosted high-performance PostgreSQL for time-series and analytics.
+It gives you the reliability of PostgreSQL, the time-series superpowers of TimescaleDB, and the peace of mind of a fully managed service with automatic backup and restore, high availability via replication, seamless scaling and resizing, and much more.
+We recommend using Timescale Cloud if you're hosting in AWS.
+See the [Timescale Cloud section][cloud] to learn more.

-**Managed Service for TimescaleDB** is our partnered service that lets us provide managed TimescaleDB on GCP and Azure.
-For most AWS deployments, we recommend Timescale Cloud.
-For GCP, Azure, and less common AWS regions, we recommend Managed Service for TimescaleDB.
-See the [Managed Service for TimescaleDB][mst] section to learn more.
+**Managed Service for TimescaleDB** is our partnered service, through which we support managed TimescaleDB deployments in Azure, GCP, and less-common regions of AWS.
+See the [Managed Service for TimescaleDB section][mst] to learn more.

 ## What is TimescaleDB?